lalitkapoor/github-changes/README.md

    --only-pulls        only include pull requests --use-commit-body   use the commit body of a merge instead of the message - "Merge branch..."
-   --order-semver      use semantic versioning for the ordering instead of the tag date
+   --order-semver      use semantic versioning for the ordering instead of the tag date --reverse-changes   reverse the order of changes within a release (show oldest first)
 ```

 ###Example usage